zawkindev/standards/text/0000-the-culture.md

 [future-possibilities]: #future-possibilities

 For the time being, the current RFC is limited to only **"MUST"** and **"OPTIONAL"** labels.
-There might be added new labels for "Severity" in foreseable future to cmoplete the necessities of communities.
+There might be added new labels for "Severity" in foreseable future to complete the necessities of communities.